422 Bath Road

 Pink Charm Mountain Laurel features showy clusters of shell pink cup-shaped flowers with a hot pink ring at the ends of the branches from mid to late spring, which emerge from distinctive red flower buds.
-It has attractive dark green foliage which emerges deep purple in spring.
+It has attractive dark green evergreen foliage which emerges deep purple in spring.
 The glossy pointy leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Pink Charm Mountain Laurel is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.